-Most people thinking of classic cars have images in their heads of cars like 1957 Chevrolets or 1965 Mustangs seen in advertisements or in publications like Hemmings.
+Most people thinking of classic cars have images in their heads of cars like the 1950 Chevrolet Bel-Air or 1965 Mustang seen in advertisements or in publications like Hemmings.
 Everyone’s got an uncle or a cousin that says the same thing about almost any car made before the 1980s.
 But are 1950s Corvettes, 1960s muscle cars like Hemi Coronets and 7-Liter Galaxies or 1970s Vista Cruisers actually classics?

 What Age Makes a Car a Classic

-There are a number of misconceptions about old cars as classics.
+There are a number of misconceptions about how old cars are to be considered a classic.
+Some people assume an older car is automatically considered a classic.
+However, that assumption is wrong in a few cases.
+While there isn’t a definitive answer, there are several standards to help define when a car reaches classic status.
 The word classic is defined by the Oxford English Dictionary as an adjective meaning “Judged over a period of time to be of the highest quality and outstanding of its kind.”